Dayanand Mandrekar: Political career

 After Manohar Parrikar was appointed the Union Minister of Defence, Laxmikant Parsekar succeeded Parrikar as the Chief Minister of Goa.
 Mandrekar served as a Cabinet Minister in the government Laxmikant Parsekar and held the portfolios of Panchayats, Civil Supplies and Price Control, Water Resources, Archives & Archaeology and Art & Culture.
 In a cabinet reshuffle held in October 2015, Mandrekar was stripped of the Panchayats portfolio and the same was allotted to Rajendra Arlekar.
 Mandrekar expressed his displeasure stating that he was not consulted before discharging him of the Panchayat portfolio.
 He stated that while he was not upset about the portfolio being taken away, he was unhappy because he was not consulted by the Chief Minister Laxmikant Parsekar prior to the same.

 In December 2016, Mandrekar was allotted the portfolio of Archives and Archeology.

 Mandrekar also served as the Chairman of the Khadi and Village Industries Board.
 He was the Chairman of the Goa Meat Complex Ltd. and a member of the North Goa Zilla Panchayat.

 He lost the 2017 Goa Legislative Assembly election to Goa Forward Party's Vinoda Paliencar.

 Controversy

-As the Art & Culture Minister he compared Nigerians to ‘cancer’ in Goa.
+As the Art & Culture Minister, Mandrekar compared Nigerians to ‘cancer’ in Goa.
 He later apologized for his statement.